aggnostos/seedex-agent/README.md

 wget -O - https://github.com/aggnostos/seedex-agent/releases/latest/download/install.sh | bash
 ```

-The installer downloads the latest release and installs the `sdx` command, AmneziaWG, a pinned sing-box release, and the link API.
+The installer downloads the latest release and installs the `sdx` command, WireGuard, AmneziaWG, a pinned sing-box release, and the Link API.
 It generates the server keys, opens the ports, and enables the services.
 To update later, run the same command again.

 ### 2. Start the services